 Ellsworth provides individualized assistance to students with barriers that might hinder success at college.
-The Student Services Office can provide advocacy, advice, counseling and referral information.
+The Hub staff can provide advocacy, advice, counseling and referral information.
 By working together, students and staff strive to eliminate academic, attitudinal and architectural barriers.

 Provision of services with disabilities at the college level differs from high school.
 Check out "Services to Students with Disabilities Differences Between High School and College" (page 11 of the pdf), which explains the differences.

 Ellsworth adheres to all requirements of the Americans with Disabilities Act (ADA) and will make reasonable accommodations for any student or patron with a physical need (in the laboratories, classrooms, restrooms or for student activities and athletic events).
 A barrier-free environment is stressed and the campus is physically accessible throughout.
-For more information about accessibility, contact the Student Services Office.
+For more information about accessibility, contact The Hub staff.

 Steps to Accommodation